cakephp/docs/en/appendices/2-0-migration-guide.rst

 App::import()
 ~~~~~~~~~~~~~

-* No longer looks for classes recursively, it stricty uses the values for the
+* No longer looks for classes recursively, it strictly uses the values for the
   paths defined in App::build().
 * Will not be able to load App::import('Component', 'Component') use
   App::uses('Component', 'Controller');